vitalijsozornins/ng4-popover/README.md

-> This repository is for demonstration purposes of how it can be implemented in Angular and is not maintaned.
-Please fork and maintain your own version of this repository.

 # ngx-popover

-Simple popover control for your angular2 applications using bootstrap3.
+Simple popover control for your angular4 applications using bootstrap3.
 Does not depend of jquery.
 If you don't want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.